Here are the answers to some of our most frequently asked questions.

 As with any business, things can go wrong.
 When social investors make investments, they consider both the financial return and social impact.
 Equally, when dealing with an organisation that is unable to make repayments, they consider both the financial and social impact of actions, and may trade-off between them.
 For example, if there is a potential renegotiation of terms that might enable repayment then social investors will work with the investee to try and arrive at a mutually beneficial solution.

 However sometimes where there is no opportunity to recoup the investment the debt may have to be written off.
 In the worst-case scenario, this might contribute to or cause the closure of the investee.
 Decisions of this nature are never undertaken lightly and most importantly if things get tough talk to your investor, be honest and upfront as soon as you identify a problem so you can try and work together on a solution.

 This is called Due Diligence and all social investors have their own procedures for conducting this part of the process.
 Social investors have a duty and a responsibility to make sure that charities and social enterprises are financially secure enough and that forecasts indicate that they will be able to afford the repayments on any lending they are considering making.
 Whilst there is not one standard process generally you will need:

 - A business plan

 - Information about your management team and your board’s skills

-Many social enterprises and charities who have been through this process admit that it was tough but necessary and as a result they felt that their organisation was strengthened through the experience.
+Many social enterprises and charities who have been through this process admit that it was tough but necessary.
+As a result, they felt that their organisation was strengthened through the experience.
 If you feel the information that is being asked for is excessive don’t be afraid to ask why it is needed.
 Read more about the due diligence process here.